 Acknowledging and distilling the impact of these (and other) artists, I refer to my work with the shorthand "The Geometry of Abstraction: Shape + Color + Interaction©."
 What makes my abstract expression notable is that it runs counter to the precise verbal expression fostered by my legal education at Georgetown and experience (legislatively representing a medical specialty and drafting health legislation for a federal agency), setting up a creative challenge of communicating non-verbally through the interaction of color and shape.

-Almost invariably, the media of these pieces are acrylic on wood, fiberboard or, more recently, canvas.
-While the non-canvas pieces often have a third dimension of depth, projecting away from a wall, my current work on canvas is two-dimensional with perception of a third dimension.
+The media of my current pieces are acrylics on canvas (and occasionally on wood or fiberboard).
+While the non-canvas pieces often have a third dimension of depth, projecting away from a wall, my work on canvas is two-dimensional often with perception of a third dimension.

 Although the expression is mine, I hope the resulting abstraction allows the viewer to experience the abstraction from whatever perspective(s) the viewer may bring to a particular piece.
 Deliberately so, there are no right or wrong interpretations.